David Lynch

-David Keith Lynch (January 20, 1946 – January 15, 2025) was an American filmmaker, visual artist, musician, and actor.
-Widely regarded as one of the greatest and most influential filmmakers in the history of cinema, (Note: Attributed to multiple sources.) his films are often characterized by a distinctive surrealist sensibility that gave rise to the adjective Lynchian.
-In a career spanning more than five decades, he received numerous accolades, including the Golden Lion for Lifetime Achievement at the Venice Film Festival in 2006, an Academy Honorary Award in 2019, and Laurel Award for Screenwriting Achievement posthumously in 2025.
+David Keith Lynch (January 20, 1946 – January 16, 2025) was an American filmmaker and artist.
+He is widely regarded as one of the greatest and most influential filmmakers in the history of cinema, (Note: Attributed to multiple sources.) with his films often characterized by a distinctive surrealist sensibility that gave rise to the adjective "Lynchian".
+He is often credited with bringing surrealism and experimentalism to mainstream media in the late 20th century.
+In a career spanning more than five decades, he received numerous accolades, including an Academy Honorary Award, a Palme d'Or and Best Director Award at the Cannes Film Festival, the Golden Lion for Lifetime Achievement at the Venice Film Festival, an Independent Spirit Award, a Saturn Award, two César Awards, and a (posthumous) Laurel Award for Screenwriting Achievement, in addition to nominations for four Academy Awards, two British Academy Film Awards, four Golden Globe Awards, and nine Primetime Emmy Awards.

-Lynch studied painting and made short films before making his first feature, the independent body horror film Eraserhead (1977), which found success as a midnight movie.
-He earned critical acclaim and nominations for the Academy Award for Best Director for the biographical drama The Elephant Man (1980) and the neo-noir mystery art films Blue Velvet (1986) and Mulholland Drive (2001).
-For his romantic crime drama Wild at Heart (1990), he received the Palme d'Or at the Cannes Film Festival.
-He also directed the space opera Dune (1984), the neo-noir horror Lost Highway (1997), the road movie The Straight Story (1999), and the experimental psychological thriller Inland Empire (2006).
+Initially aspiring to become a painter, Lynch began creating short films out of a desire to effect movement in his paintings.
+He made his feature film debut with the surrealist body horror film Eraserhead (1977), which took him five years to make due to financial issues and slowly found success as a midnight movie.
+He garnered critical acclaim for the biographical drama film The Elephant Man (1980) and the neo-noir mystery films Blue Velvet (1986) and Mulholland Drive (2001), all three of which earned him nominations for the Academy Award for Best Director.
+His romantic crime drama film Wild at Heart (1990) won the Palme d'Or at the Cannes Film Festival.
+He also directed the neo-noir horror film Lost Highway (1997), the comedy-drama film The Straight Story (1999), and the experimental psychological horror film Inland Empire (2006), his last feature film.
+He wrote and directed the space opera film Dune (1984) but disowned it after extensive studio interference.